Obama says Russia has violated international law in Ukraine

 The lawmaker, Democrat Chris Murphy, warned that in order to be effective, U.S. sanctions would need to be matched by similar moves by Europe.

-"If the United States shuts its economic doors to Russia and Europe leaves its doors open, there won't be much change in behavior from Moscow," he told Reuters.
+"If the United States shuts its economic doors to Russia and Europe leaves its doors open, there won't be much change in behaviour from Moscow," he told Reuters.

 Obama has been criticized by opposition party Republicans for not being strong enough in his response to the Ukraine crisis.